 The midway point of the season is here.
 How has your favorite team fared?
 Below are grades for all 30 teams.

-Note: Grades are primarily determined by first-half performance relative to preseason expectations.
-The letter grade also takes into account health-related issues, signings and trades made since the start of the season, as well as the impact of major offseason moves.
-Significant injuries to star players, especially those with multi-year implications, will be reflected in the letter grade and detailed in the accompanying explanations.
+Note: Grades are primarily determined by performance relative to preseason expectations.
+The letter grade also takes into account health-related issues, signings and trades made during the season and the impact of major offseason moves.
+Significant injuries to star players, especially those with multiyear implications, will be reflected in the letter grade and detailed in the accompanying explanations.

 (All stats and records are through Jan.
 23.)

 22-19, No. 3 in the East